20+ Up-to-date Affiliate Marketing Statistics for 2023

 A few possible workarounds?
 Paid platforms, first-party data, and server-side tracking.

-On the plus side, if third-party cookie tracking goes belly up, affiliate marketers won’t have to lose out on commissions every time their audience clears their browser cache.
+On the plus side, if third-party cookie tracking goes belly up, affiliate marketers won’t have to lose out on commissions any time their audience clears their browser cache.

 (Published Jan 2020)